Bright ideas: App features inspired by Starling customers

 Family finances

-You can also set up automatic pocket money transfers to a Kite card, our debit card for children aged 6-15.
+You can also set up automatic pocket money transfers to our Under 16s debit card.

-Our latest addition to Kite, inspired by customer feedback, allows the parent with Kite to send a secure KiteLink to family members or friends, who can then send over birthday money or extra pocket money in a few taps.
+Our latest addition, inspired by customer feedback, allows the parent to send a secure payment link to family members or friends, who can then send over birthday money or extra pocket money in a few taps.

 Making improvements little and often